templ-fun/evm-protocol/README.md

 - **Trade-off**: Non-council members can still propose but face an economic barrier (default: 25% of current entry fee).
 - **Implementation**: Fee waiver check at contracts/TemplBase.sol:920-925.

+#### Dictatorship Halts Normal Governance
+- **Behavior**: When `priestIsDictator == true`, all governance flows except toggling dictatorship revert.
+Proposal creation, voting, and execution are blocked for actions other than `SetDictatorship`.
+The priest can still call any `onlyDAO` function directly.
+- **Implication**: Enabling dictatorship pauses member/council governance until it is disabled again.
+Use carefully and surface clear UI warnings.

 ## Troubleshooting
 - `InvalidEntryFee` / `EntryFeeTooSmall`: fee must be ≥10 and divisible by 10.
 - `InvalidPercentageSplit`: burn + treasury + member + protocol must sum to 10_000 bps.